 The pictures below show a defect in cast iron pipe as viewed concurrently by both the video camera and the RFEC probe.
-These simultaneous evaluation methods have the added benefit of determining if the pipe wall corrosion defects are internal or external.
+These simultaneous evaluation methods have the added benefit of helping to determine levels of internal vs. external corrosion.

 Above, Video inspection of cleaned pipe showing corrosion defect.
 Right, Probe assessment scan showing same corrosion defect